hqng/hqng.github.io/_posts/2019-08-25-OTandInference-p2.md

 The idea of reparameterization is to transform one distribution into another form by additive/multiplicative location-scale transformations, these are basically [co-ordinate transformations](http://blog.shakirm.com/2015/10/machine-learning-trick-of-the-day-4-reparameterisation-tricks/).
 This way, we can express diverse and flexible class of distributions in combination of multiple simpler terms. <br>

 We illustrate normal distribution case since it is widely used in machine learning and also appears in VAE.
-Given variable $z$ drawn from normal distribution and standard Gaussian noise $\varepsilon$, $z$ can be reparameterized by following transformation:
+Given variable $ \small z$ drawn from normal distribution and standard Gaussian noise $ \small \varepsilon$, $ \small z$ can be reparameterized by following transformation:
 <br>
 {% raw %}
 $$ \small